agude/agude.github.io/_drafts/2022-12-01-switrs_pedestrian_incidents_on_halloween.md

 [child_fatality_plot]: {{ file_dir }}/children_pedestrian_fatality_rate_by_day_type_on_halloween.svg

 Notice the number of children killed by cars on weekend Halloweens is 0!
-Whereas during weekday about half of the Halloweens have a child death.
+Whereas during weekdays about half of the Halloweens have a child death.

 But are these distributions different?
 Still not significantly so, with a _p_-value of 0.08, but the lower _p_-value does indicate that there is more evidence for the specific claim about child deaths than for all pedestrians.
+So Walker was probably right.